G-Node/nix/docs/relacs.rst

    this RePro run.
 A RePro may apply certain stimuli (the fi-curve RePro) and these stimulus times and extents are stored in a ``nix::MultiTag`` entity.
 It further links to some more metadata entries.
-Some paramters, in this case the stimulus "contrast" changes with each stimulus presentation.
+Some parameters, in this case the stimulus "contrast" changes with each stimulus presentation.
 This information is not stored in the metadata but is considered a *feature* of the stimulus presentation.
 That is, we create a ``nix::DataArray`` to